 - A tooth that is painful especially when touched

 - If your tooth is sensitive to hot and cold

 - If you experience throbbing pain

-There are a number of reasons why one may end up with a root canal treatment.
-The most common causes of needing a root canal treatment are:
+There are a number of reasons why one may end up with a root canal.
+The most common causes of needing a root canal are:

 - Large carries and deep recurrent decay (developed under an existing restoration) close to the nerve

 - Nerve damage due to physical trauma (i.e. fall from a bike)